-On February 9, 2022, the adopted General Plan Housing Element and HCD Housing Element Sites Inventory Form were submitted to HCD for review, as required by California Government Code Section 65585.
-HCD's findings were reported to the City in a letter dated March 8, 2022 (Attachment B).
-That letter was reissued on April 8, 2022 to correct a typographical error (Attachment C).
-The proposed revised 2021-2029 General Plan Housing Element Update includes revisions to comply with state law (Attachments D and E).
+On August 12, 2022, the adopted General Plan Housing Element and HCD Housing Element Sites Inventory Form were submitted to HCD for review, as required by California Government Code Section 65585.
+HCD's findings were reported to the City in a letter dated October 11, 2022 (Attachment B).
+The proposed revised 2021-2029 General Plan Housing Element Update includes revisions to comply with state law (Attachments C and D).